Santa Ana, California

-Partner has a strong presence in Irvine and Orange County, California.
-As the hub of financial and banking services in Orange County, Irvine has attracted start ups as well as large national banks.
-The Partner Irvine office provides Phase I Environmental Site Assessments, Phase II Environmental testing, Property Condition Assessments, and Asbestos Surveys in support of commercial real estate transactions.
-Rob Vaughn, REA and Terry Dungan head the Irvine team, each with over 20 years of experience in environmental consulting and residential and commerical construction respectively.
-Sean Rakhshani heads up remediation and government work for the Irvine team.
+Partner has a strong presence in Orange County, California.
+As the hub of financial and banking services in Orange County, Santa Ana has attracted start ups as well as large national banks.
+The Partner Santa Ana office, previously in Irvine, provides Phase I Environmental Site Assessments, Phase II Environmental testing, Property Condition Assessments, and Asbestos Surveys in support of commercial real estate transactions.
+Rob Vaughn, REA and Terry Dungan head the Santa Ana team, each with over 20 years of experience in environmental consulting and residential and commerical construction respectively.

 In addition to providing Phase I ESAs, Partner provides Property Condition Assessments and Commercial Building Inspections for a wide variety of clients; including, CMBS lenders, Fannie Mae/Freddie Mac lenders, and equity clients.
 Most of our reports are performed to meet the standards set within ASTM E2018-08 guidelines.

 While Partner offers Probable Maximum Loss Reports (PMLs) to every seismic zone in the United States, those that do commercial or multifamily transactions in Orange County, truly understand the importance of an accurate PML report.
 Understanding the local geology and correctly reflecting the math in a PML report is most important to those that purchase or lend on commercial or multifamily property in Orange County.